 What is a period cup?

-Unlike mainstream tampons, pads and liners which absorb menstrual fluid, a period cup collects it.
+Unlike mainstream tampons, pads and liners which absorb menstrual fluid, a period cup (or menstrual cup) collects it.
 Our super soft nüdie period cup is easy to insert and can collect menstrual fluid for up to 12 hours (making it a great option for heavy periods), allowing you to go about your day without frequent period product changes.
-The nüdie is available in three different sizes depending on the size of your cervix.
+The nüdie period cup is available in three different sizes depending on the size of your cervix.

 What makes the nüdie different from other period cups?

 Unlike most cups on the market which are off the shelf, our nüdie cup was custom-designed using 3D printing technology exclusively for &SISTERS, by our co-founder Claire and a leading female architect following 18 months in development.
 Made from medical-grade silicone with a silky smooth finish for extra comfort, the nüdie features an easy-to-hold Pebble™ pull for hassle-free removal and Tri-Flow™ air release holes to help with suction, keeping the cup securely in place so you can feel fresh and protected, day or night.

 What is the nüdie period cup made from?

 The nüdie period cup is made from hypoallergenic medical-grade silicone for ultimate flexibility.
 It is manufactured in completely sterile conditions using clean-room technology and arrives in a protective bio-wrap bag thus to further protect it before use.

 Will the nüdie period cup hurt when I put it in?